Allergen Bureau Info Site

 Each manufacturing facility is different, so it is not possible for this website to cover allergen risk review comprehensively, but exploring the factory map and using the guidance is a great way to begin the risk review process.

-But first, please see our Terms & Conditions for use of this website.
+But first, please see our Terms of Use for this website.

 Your continued use of the website is acceptance of, and agreement to be bound by, these terms.